Nightjar LogoSign in

 Reference Image Matching

-Reference-based tools extract appearance characteristics from uploaded photos.
+Reference-based tools work from uploaded photos.
 You define the target visually rather than verbally.

 As FASHN AI's documentation puts it: "Reference images offer better control than text prompts, especially for styles or details that are difficult to describe."

 This approach offers the best balance.
 High precision because you show what you want.
 Moderate flexibility because you can upload any reference.
-High consistency because the same reference produces the same output.
-Low bias risk because you define the target appearance, not the AI.
+Higher consistency because the same Fashion Model and Photography Style can be reused.
+Lower bias risk because you define the target appearance rather than relying on the model to infer it.

 Controlling Specific Model Attributes in AI Fashion Photography